Composition plays a vital role in how your photograph turns out.

 When it comes to photography, however, the word composition is all about laying out the elements within the frame in a beautiful way for the perfect picture.

-Now, perfection is a relative term, and it has a different connotation to different people.
+Now, perfection is a relative term, and it has a different connotation for different people.
 So, what is perfect for you may not be perfect for me, and vice versa.

 So, I am not going to go into that discussion.